Murder of Travis Alexander: Media

 During the trial, public figures freely expressed their opinions.
 Arizona Governor Jan Brewer told reporters after an unrelated press event that she believed Arias to be guilty.
 She sidestepped a question about whether she believed Arias was guilty of manslaughter, second-degree murder or first-degree murder, but said "I don't have all the information, but I think she's guilty."
+After the trial, jury foreman William Zervakos told ABC's Good Morning America that Arias's long testimony had hampered her defense: "I think eighteen days hurt her.
+I think she was not a good witness."

-HLN staff and their commentators compared the case to the Casey Anthony case for the perceived similarities between Anthony and Arias and the emotions that the cases incited in the general public.
-Additionally, HLN aired a daily show covering the trial called HLN After Dark: The Jodi Arias Trial.
-The cable network sent out a press release titled "HLN No. 1 Among Ad-Supported Cable as Arias Pleads for Her Life," bragging that they led in the ratings.
+HLN sent out a press release titled "HLN No. 1 Among Ad-Supported Cable as Arias Pleads for Her Life," bragging that they led in the ratings.
 The release stated: "HLN continues to be the ratings leader and complete source for coverage of the Jodi Arias Trial.
 On May 21, HLN ranked No.1 among ad-supported cable networks from 1:56p to 2:15p (ET) as Arias took the stand to plead for her life in front of the jury that found her guilty of Alexander's murder.
 During that time period, HLN out-delivered the competition among both total viewers (2,540,000) and 25–54 demo viewers (691,000).
 HLN also ranked No.1 among ad-supported cable networks for the 2p hour delivering 2,227,000 total viewers and 620,000 25–54 viewers."

-Investigation Discovery aired in January 2018 a short television series titled "Jodi Arias: An American Murder Mystery."
-The special explores the death of Alexander and the subsequent legal circus as Arias was tried.
-It was also featured on another Investigation Discovery program: Who the (Bleep) Did I Marry?

-The pilot episode of Murder Made Me Famous, which aired August 15, 2015, chronicled the case.

-Arias' case was discussed in the July 19, 2018, episode of Stuff You Should Know as an example of the violation of attorney-client privilege.
-The episode discussed former attorney Kirk Nurmi's tell-all book, which contained information Nurmi acquired during his representation of Arias.

-NBC broadcast a story of the murder on 6 October 2019 in an episode of Dateline titled "Along Came Jodi."

-ABC broadcast a story of the murder on 14 February 2020 in an episode of 20/20.

-The site of the homicide was featured on Season 2, Episode 1 of Murder House Flip which aired on 12 August 2022 on The Roku Channel.
-The house received a remodeled bathroom, bedroom and hallway, switching out fixtures that were unchanged from the time of the homicide.
-During the renovations, the cast of the show found blood residue in the flooring.